carmenobied/Employee-Template-Engine-TDD/README.md

 ## Process
 The process involved building a software engineering team generator command line application.
 The application prompts the user for information about the team manager and then information about the team members.
 The user can input any number of team members, and they may be a mix of engineers and interns.
 A goal was also to ensure it passes all unit tests.
 When the user has completed building the team, the application creates an HTML file that displays a nicely formatted team roster based on the information provided by the user.

-Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), this command line application is framed as follows:
+This command-line application is framed as follows:

 * Use the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
 For instance, an intern may provide their school, whereas an engineer may provide their GitHub username.